sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-02/chapter-01/README.md

 # Chapter 1: scryptlib

 Congratulations!
-You've built your very first Bitcoin SV smart contract using sCrypt.
+You've built your very first Bitcoin  smart contract using sCrypt.
 Now, you will learn how to implement your contract into your Web3/dAPP application using Javascript.
 We are assuming that you have some basic knowledge of the front-end development.

 The `webapp` branch of the React App project [tic-tac-toe](https://github.com/sCrypt-Inc/tic-tac-toe) contains a tic-tac-toe game with only front-end code.
 We will start from this branch and implement a contract version of tic-tac-toe game step by step.

 ## scryptlib

-[scryptlib](https://github.com/sCrypt-Inc/scryptlib) is sCrypt's official Javascript SDK for integrating Bitcoin SV Smart Contract in your application.
+[scryptlib](https://github.com/sCrypt-Inc/scryptlib) is sCrypt's official Javascript SDK for integrating Bitcoin Smart Contract in your application.
 It is designed to help you quickly build a high-quality Smart Contract applications.
 You will be able to compile, test, deploy and call contracts through this SDK.

 ## Setup